womenhackfornonprofits/whfnp-volunteer-portal-api/README.md

 # whfnp-volunteer-portal-api
 Women Hack for Non Profits Volunteer Portal API (Backend)

+Data Access Layer (Entities and Repositories) for the future WHFNP PORTAL API

 Dev Setup Instructions

 You will need Java 1.8 installed